codingbbq/codingbbq.github.io/docs/Cloud/AWS-AI-Business-Strategist.md

 - B. Use only the oldest two years of data; older data is more stable and better understood at this point
 - C. Reject the proposal entirely; any change in source systems makes the training data unusable
 - D. Use only the most recent two years; older data depends on a feature the company no longer collects

-D. Use only the most recent two years; older data depends on a feature the company no longer collects Training data should reflect inputs the model will see in production.
+**Use only the most recent two years; older data depends on a feature the company no longer collects** Use only the most recent two years; older data depends on a feature the company no longer collects Training data should reflect inputs the model will see in production.
 Tickets from a retired platform will not be available at inference time, so a model trained on them depends on a feature the company cannot supply going forward.
 Tell the vendor to scope the model to the two recent years on the new platform and to flag the recency caveat in the design.